Decentra21/Decentra/README.md

 # Decentra
-Decentra( DECA) is a decentralised platform which provide flash loan, pool mining,tokenization, and for create a De-fi like ecosystem etc.
+Decentra( DECA) is a decentralised platform which create its own DecaApp, DecaWallet,exchange, and for create Non-fungible token like ecosystem etc.